Akank28/Hadoop-big-data-processing/README.md

 This is used to map side join or reduce side join.
 One file can be saved on the distributed cache and the other file can be input from hdfs.

 ### Inverted Indexing
-Like normal indexing, in inverted indexing the count of the word and the filename which it belongs to is displayed in the outout.
-Input : file directory where the input files are stored
+Like normal indexing, in inverted indexing the count of the word and the filename which it belongs to is displayed in the output., Input : file directory where the input files are stored

 ## Steps to run